hackerb9/ruthyn-locale/README.md

 * Strings can be dynamically generated, not just hardcoded literals.[^†]

-* Can use `iconv` to convert files bidirectionally.
+* Can use the POSIX standard `iconv` program to convert files bidirectionally or as a filter in a pipeline to convert Unicode to the character set.
+There is no need to compile a gconv module at all as iconv can read charmap files directly.

 [^†]: Requires setting an environment variable: `LANG=ruthyn`.
 	Additionally, If the module is not installed in the system